-Sherry told us that our breast tissue is sensitive to hormones, diet, medications, and lifestyle habits, and breast tenderness actually affects women of all ages.
+Sherry told us that our breast tissue is sensitive to hormones, diet, medications, and lifestyle habits, and breast tenderness affects women of all ages.
 Common causes of pain in both breasts include the birth control pill, hormone replacement therapy, heavy cigarette smoking, excessive caffeine drinking, fibrocystic breasts, pregnancy, breastfeeding, and diets high in saturated fats.

-You’re not at all experiencing something out of the ordinary if you have breast tenderness caused by your birth control pill.
+You’re not experiencing something out of the ordinary if you have breast tenderness caused by your birth control pill.
 Although, Sherry does explain that you don’t have to deal with it.
 “It’s important to know these side effects are temporary, and if they don’t go away in two to three months, you should change to another type of pill.”
 Just because one pill is causing you to feel this way does not mean that they all will—there are many different types and combinations of estrogen and progesterone and each will affect you differently.

 “As soon as you have a positive pregnancy test, your breasts become enlarged and tender,” says Sherry.
 In fact, your breast size will increase two to three times during pregnancy and you should change your bra size to accommodate this increase.
 Plus, once you are breastfeeding, your breasts will increase a couple more sizes and the tenderness will intensify.
 Sherry recommends a lactation consultant, all-purpose cream, Lanolin cream, a heating pad, and warm to hot showers to help lessen the tenderness experienced during this time.

 Sherry says it’s also important to wear a sports bra when exercising.
 “If you don’t wear a sports bra and choose to wear your everyday bra during exercise, the delicate and sensitive breast tissue will bounce and move in such a way that breast tenderness will occur,” the doctor says.
 Furthermore, if you continuously exercise without the appropriate bra, breast tissue with its fibrous ligaments and fatty tissue will continue to be tender and saggy.

 In case you didn’t know, some women have fibrocystic or dense cystic breasts, meaning that they are classically lumpy and tender in one or both breasts.
 Although it’s a benign disease, it affects a whopping 60% of women and can cause discomfort.
-Sherry says that treatment includes wearing a supportive bra (sometimes even at night), taking Tylenol or Advil, and taking vitamins C, E, B6, and A.
+Sherry says that treatment includes wearing a supportive bra (sometimes even at night); taking Tylenol or Advil; and taking vitamins C, E, B6, and A.

-“In this case, over-the-counter remedies such as evening primrose oil, acetaminophen, ibuprofen, and vitamin E can help with the discomfort,” suggests Sherry.
+“In this case, over-the-counter remedies, such as evening primrose oil, acetaminophen, ibuprofen, and vitamin E, can help with the discomfort,” suggests Sherry.
 This should all be in addition to wearing a supportive bra and eating a healthy diet.